 We also work hard to make sure that a broad range of potential applicants know about the careers opportunities we offer.
 To help us achieve this, we participate in careers events aimed at particular diversity groups.

-You can find out more about our commitment to diversity and inclusion, volunteering and training in the Culture and people section of this website.
+You can find out more about our commitment to diversity and inclusion, volunteering and training in the Our people and communities section of this website.

 To find out what life at HSBC is like, visit us on social media: